flipmcf/CasterPak/Readme.md

 Each one of those .ts video segments will be available at this application's endpoint until they are removed by the cache cleanup.

-### CACHING RECIPIES & Tuning
+### CACHING RECIPES & Tuning

 The easiest is no cache.
 Start here.
-Install this (or run the container) on the same system that has your video files.
+Install this (or run the container) _on the same system_ that has your video files.
+No network or high latency between your video files and this software.
+It's not the best pattern, but it's a good way to understand what's happening.
-(if you're already using a network mount for your video files, you're ahead of the game... but stay with me...)

 configure "cache_input = False" in config.ini.
+Container installs have a setup script that ask `Cache/copy input video files from library?` answer 'n' in this scenario.

-And start streaming.
+And start streaming from the URL that CasterPak will serve.

-Next is to turn cache_input on and configure a local spot for your video files - so they are only read over the network once.
-This is your 'input cache'.
-Currently, casterpak will copy your big video files into the container, but I'm considering other options the 'input cache' configuration.
+The better model is to host this software on it's own server and mount your video library over the network.
+Turn cache_input on and use the input_cache.
+Casterpak will copy your big video files onto it's local filesystem for encoding and stream packaging.

-In the future, we will support directly configuring FTP, SCP, and others so network mounts are not necessary inside containers. (see config.ini), but for now, you must mount the filesystem and map it to the container.
+In the future, we will support directly configuring HTTP, SFTP, S3, and other remote file access so network mounts are not necessary inside containers. (see config.ini), but for now, you must mount the filesystem and map it to the container.

 ----

+## URL Endpoints for streaming.

 ## Valid Filenames

 Every filename and directory segment that reaches CasterPak from a URL is **validated, never mutated**.
 A name that doesn't meet the rules below is rejected outright (HTTP 422) - it is never silently rewritten into something else.
-This matters because a rewritten name stops matching the file it actually points to; see the security section of the project's internal notes for the incident that motivated this.

 Allowed characters, in filenames and in each `/`-separated directory segment: